-However, debt fund returns can be expected in a predictable range, which makes them safer avenues for conservative investors.
-Debt funds invest in different securities based on their credit ratings.
-A security’s credit rating signifies whether the issuer will default in making the promised payments.
+Debt funds invest in different securities, based on their credit ratings.
+A security’s credit rating signifies whether the issuer will default in disbursing the returns they promised.
 The fund manager of a debt fund ensures that he invests in high credit quality instruments.
 A higher credit rating means that the entity is more likely to pay interest on the debt security regularly as well as pay back the principal amount upon maturity.

-This is why debt funds which invest in higher-rated securities will be less volatile as compared to low-rated securities.
+This is why debt fund which invest in higher-rated securities will be less volatile, compared to low-rated securities.
 Additionally, the maturity also depends on the investment strategy of the fund manager and the overall interest rate regime in the economy.
 A falling interest rate regime encourages the manager to invest in long-term securities.
 Conversely, a rising interest rate regime encourages him to invest in short-term securities.

 2. Who should Invest in Debt Funds?

-Debt mutual funds are ideal investments for conservative investors.
-They are suitable for both the short-term and medium-term investment horizons
+They are also suitable for people with both short-term and medium-term investment horizons

 3. Types of Debt Funds

-Just like equity mutual funds, debt mutual funds are also of various types.
+As mentioned above, there are many types of debt mutual funds, suiting diverse investors.
 The primary differentiating factor between debt funds is the maturity period of the instruments they invest in.
 Here are the different types of debt funds:

 a.
 Dynamic Bond Funds